 Children enjoy a wide range of play experiences and make good progress in their learning and development.
-Staff know the children well and plan activities taking into account their interests and capabilities.
-Observations are undertaken regularly, but staff do not consistently match them to the expectations of the early learning goals.
-Children's interests are developing well and they are quickly learning how to be positive, considerate people with a desire to participate and achieve.
+Staff are knowledgeable and know the children well, planning activities which take into account their interests and capabilities.
+Observations are undertaken regularly, however, current systems do not always identify next steps in learning.
+Children's interests are developing well and they are quickly learning how to be positive and considerate people with a desire to participate and achieve.

 Children are warmly greeted at the door and show an extremely strong sense of security.
 All children progress in their personal, social and emotional development as staff are effective at encouraging children to participate in routines and give consistent praise.
-This promotes their self-esteem and builds their confidence.
-Children's behaviour is exemplary and they have excellent co-operation skills.
+This promotes children's self-esteem and builds their confidence.
+Children's behaviour is good and they play cooperatively with their peers.
 Staff provide a wide selection of resources to enhance children's communication, language and literacy skills.
 Children understand that letters represent words.
-For example they take part in an activity that matches pictures to written words and use specific vocabulary to describe their ideas.
-Children demonstrate good listening skills and concentration as they make bread during a baking session and use mathematical language and concepts.
+For example, they take part in an activity using cards to identify letter sounds, which support their phonic skills.
+Children demonstrate good listening skills, concentration, and numeracy skills as staff facilitate skipping games during outdoor play.

-Children's creativity is supported through a wide range of role play equipment, mark making resources and a good range of media.
-For example children freely use crayons to independently create their own treasure maps.
-All children have fun and enjoy the outdoors where they can choose activities to develop their creative and physical skills.
-They become interested in the environment by using the apples grown on their fruit trees to make snack, using food waste to create compost and searching for bugs in the designated garden area.
-All children are valued and engage in a wide range of activities and experiences, which help them to value diversity.
+Children's creativity is supported through a wide range of role play equipment, mark-making resources and media.
+For example, children use small world play figures to create fantasy worlds, supporting imaginative play.
+All children have fun and enjoy the outdoors, where they can choose activities to develop their creative and physical skills.
+They become interested in the environment by planting seeds and taking part in picnics.
+All children are valued and engage in an adequate range of activities and experiences which help them to value diversity.

 Children's welfare is effectively promoted.
 For example, children are taught how to be safe through ongoing discussions and taking part in evacuations of the building.
-The setting embraces and welcomes everyone into a wholly inclusive environment.
-The provision of healthy snacks is superb and the children show an excellent understanding of healthy eating and exercising as part of a healthy lifestyle.
-Children have good opportunities to use programmable toys and equipment, such as computers, laminators, torches and cameras.
-Consequently, they effectively develop their skills for the future
+The provision of healthy snacks is well organised and the children show a comprehensive understanding of healthy eating and exercising as part of a healthy lifestyle.
+Children have good opportunities to use programmable toys and equipment, such as laptop computers, handheld consoles and cameras.
+Consequently, they effectively develop their skills for the future.